ManoBalaR/Information-and-Security-Systems-Project/README.txt

-#Secure Medical Data Sharing in Cloud
-Secure Medical Data Sharing in Cloud
+# Secure Medical Data Sharing in Cloud

 Import project into Netbeans and Link with Xampp Database